kateryna216/hello-world/README.md

 Hello Everybody!

-I am ready to struggle and have fun here by coding.
+I am ready to struggle and have fun here by coding!